 iv) in our opinion and according to the information and explanations given to us theCompany has complied with the provisions of Sections 185 and 186 of the Act in respect ofgrant of loans making investments and providing guarantees and securities as applicable;

-v) the Company has not accepted deposits from public during the year and does not haveany unclaimed deposits as at March 31 2018 and therefore the provisions of the clause 3(v) of the Order are not applicable to the Company;
+v) the Company has not accepted deposits from public during the year and does not haveany unclaimed deposits as at 31st March 2021 and therefore the provisions of the Para 3(v) of the Order is not applicable to the Company;

 vii) In respect of statutory dues;

 a.
-According to the information and explanations given to us and on the basis ofrecords of the Company examined by us the Company is not regular in depositing withappropriate authorities undisputed statutory dues including Provident Fund Income TaxService Tax Sales Tax Value Added Tax Duty of Customs Duty of Excise Cess and otherstatutory dues as applicable to the company.
+According to the information and explanations given to us and on the basis ofrecords of the Company examined by us the Company is not regular in depositing withappropriate authorities undisputed statutory dues including Provident Fund Income TaxService Tax Sales Tax Value Added Tax Duty of Customs Duty of Excise GST Cess andother statutory dues as applicable to the company.
 As explained to us the Employees StateInsurance provisions are not applicable to the company.